 Let’s start with what is important about counting.
 It's card counting in blackjack illegal?
 The answer is not.
 Counting cards in blackjack is completely legal.
 Unless you use some device to do so.
 This is the line actually.
-You can, legally, tracking cards in your mind is fine but you cannot film with a camera a and analyze results on the computer elsewhere.
-On the other hand, casinos really do not like card counters and if you are identified as one, they will not let you blackjack or ask you to leave the casino floor and do not come back.
+You can, legally, track cards in your mind fine but you cannot film with a camera and analyze results on the computer elsewhere.
+On the other hand, casinos really do not like card counters and if you are identified as one, they will not let you blackjack or ask you to leave the casino floor and not come back.

 Card counting is a means to track the relationships between high cards (good for the player) and low cards (which are good for the dealer).
 So if you want to know what players who count cards do, we will give you a simple answer.
 Analysis of statistical probability.

 And why are low cards so advantageous for the dealer?
 Well, because the dealer has very strict rules for when he must and when he must not draw.
 If he has less than 17, he must always draw.
 Therefore, for the dealer, cards with a value of up to 5 are the most important ones from the deck.
 That’s because starting from 16, he’ll never overshoot with any of them.
 Counting cards allow us to find out whether more high cards are left, so we can increase bets because we have the advantage over the casino.

 How is this a big advantage?
 In some individual hands, the advantage can also be around 3% to 4%, but in the long run, the advantage is about 1%, depending on the type of game and its rules.
 However, card counting does not give an advantage in every game.